Reformed orthodoxy: John Calvin (1509–1564)

-John Calvin, unlike other early reformers like Martin Luther, was not formally trained in theology.
-Calvin was only formally trained in law.
-Luther was formally trained in both Law and Theology.
+John Calvin, unlike other early reformers like Martin Luther, was not formally trained in theology; while Calvin was trained in law, Luther was trained in both law and theology.
 Like many early reformers, however, he was influenced by Renaissance humanism, which led to an interest in the original meaning of biblical and patristic texts and criticism of medieval scholastics for straying from this meaning in favor of philosophical distinctions.
 Analysis of his work, however, shows that he found himself using some of the same distinctions employed by the scholastics, and some of the criticisms he made of scholastic theology may have actually been based on his own misunderstanding.
 It is clear, however, that Calvin's use of scholastic theology is different in that, while medieval scholastic theology was solely employed by professional theologians in the schools, rather than by ordinary clergy in preaching, Calvin saw theological teaching as one of the primary objectives of the church and intended his theological works to be used by both preachers and common people.
 Many of his criticisms of purely speculative scholastic theology may be seen as a consequence of his desire to make theology accessible and useful for the church rather than solely for professional theologians in the schools.